BJP slams parties raising issue of 'non-local' voters in J-K, reminds PDP its founder fought election from UP | Politics

 “We will also stand like a rock and will launch a massive awareness campaign against their misleading propaganda aimed at poisoning the minds of the people,” he said.

-Raina said the people of J&K have shown them that they love their country when they hoisted the tricolour at their homes to mark the completion of 75 years of independence.
+Raina said the people of J-K have shown that they love their country when they hoisted the tricolour at their homes to mark the completion of 75 years of independence.

-He said BJP ''will restore the golden era of Jammu and Kashmir and safeguard the fundamental and human rights of each citizen to make it a heaven on earth once again''.
-PTI TAS RT RT
+Amid the two meetings in the twin capitals, activists of PDP came out from their party headquarters at Gandhi Nagar here and tried to take out a march towards the office of the State Election Commission.

+However, they were stopped by police and returned after covering some distance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)